How to get the most from networking

 11. Always follow up

 Contacts that you’ve made during networking need to be “kept warm” not unlike your other business leads.
 Make a habit of planting expectations of future conversations within the people you meet and always follow up on it (and this is precisely where note-keeping Apps and schedulers come into use).
 Over time, this will allow you to build reliable connections with numerous people across all business fields and niches.

 Well, that about sums up my list for today.
 And sure, there are a ton of important factors that I didn’t even mention, but we’ve already gone way over my usual post length.
 For more information on the importance of networking, I suggest that you read through my previous business articles – Links in the resources section below!

 And what about you – Do you enjoy networking?
+Did you know how to network before this blog?
 What are you least and most favourite parts about it?
 How often do you visit networking events?
 As always, if you feel like I’ve missed something crucial, or if you’d like to share your own experiences with networking, please do not hesitate to contact me.
 I always enjoy hearing from you!

 Until next time – stay green and motivated!

 Suggested for further reading: my articles on success.

 - Audio books on Audible – use Audible to listen to the books, if you don’t have time to read.

 - Rich Dad Poor Dad – Robert Kiyosaki